Gluten-Free Blueberry Muffins

 A light metal baking pan will help your muffins bake more evenly, Dark pans can scorch the outside before the insides are done through, while a silicone pan won’t give you the same golden exterior.
 Then, I LOVE these parchment liners because they’re as nonstick as it gets!

-Lastly, to get that gorgeous bakery-style look, sprinkle the muffins with coarse sugar, like turbinado sugar or demerara sugar.
+Lastly, to get that gorgeous bakery-style muffin look, sprinkle the top of the muffins with coarse sugar, like turbinado sugar or demerara sugar.
 (Learn about different types of sugar here).
 You can also dust them with a touch of powdered sugar right before serving if you like!

 bakery-style gluten-free blueberry muffins with fresh blueberries